microsoft/vscode-docs/docs/getstarted/tips-and-tricks.md

 ## Insiders builds

 The Visual Studio Code team uses the Insiders version to test the latest features and bug fixes of VS Code.
-You can use this same version by [downloading here](/insiders).
+You can also use the Insiders version by [downloading here](/insiders).

 * For Early Adopters - Insiders has the most recent code changes for users and extension authors to try out.
 * Frequent Builds - New builds everyday with the latest bug fixes and features.